 The Company's capital is comprised of equity and securitization debt.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue and maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-The funding facilities entered into by the Partnerships renew annually and provide access to \$120 million of total funds under the current renewal year.
-This consists of \$115 million of securitization funding and \$5 million of revolving financing in order to fund the acquisition of retail sales contracts.
-Of the current renewal year, \$51 million was used and \$69 million remains available as at September 30, 2019.
+The funding facilities entered into by the Partnerships renew annually and provide access to \$100 million of securitization funding under the current renewal year.
+Of the current renewal year, \$26 million was used and \$74 million remains available as at December 31, 2019.